 In 1984 a young British doctor returned from Afghanistan with a profound understanding of the connection between health and poverty.

-He wrote a vivid account of life in marginalised communities in the mountains of Afghanistan for the Guardian newspaper, depicting malnutrition, frequent child deaths and people walking for nine days to see a doctor.
+He wrote a vivid account of life in remote communities in the mountains of Afghanistan for the Guardian newspaper, depicting malnutrition, frequent child deaths and people walking for nine days to see a doctor.

-In small type at the end of the article was his phone number and a request that anyone interested in strengthening health services in Afghanistan contact him.
+At the end of the article was his phone number and a request that anyone interested in strengthening health services in Afghanistan contact him.
 The responses were overwhelming.

 Doctors, nurses and development workers assembled to become the first Health Poverty Action staff (then known as Health Unlimited) and set up an organisation that would stand in partnership with marginalised communities for decades to come.